b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:

-Ready to go Arch system riced with py-wal completly integrated, custom waybar modules with nerdy icons on Hyperland.
+Installation script for Arch Linux with Wayland, Hyperland and Waybar riced with py-wal.
-Unlocked Black Arch repo and some basic utils on both configuration and software.
+It also unlocks the Black Arch library and downloads some basic security utils
-Custom script to swap wallpapers and the entire color scheme for the new wallpaper.

-Its divided on three scrips that are pretty straight forward as the archlinux installation script is.
-I will try to improve it gradually as there are more stuff that could be optimized.
-Some stuff that need to be pointed:

-- No battery icons as i don´t use batteries normally
-- No session manager as Hyperland recommends to login from the TTY
+Planning to add the next features soon:
+- Black Theme
+- Battery icons for the waybar

-### Details:
+## Details:

 | Category               | Software
 |------------------------|------------------------|